ASaiM/hmp_mock_tests/doc/report/report.md

 \label{taxo_rel_funct_results}
 \end{table}

-For both samples, we observed a significant correlation between CDS number in species (data from GenBank) and number of gene families found for these species (Table \ref{correlation_information}).
+For both samples, a significant correlation is observed between CDS number in species (data from GenBank) and number of gene families found for these species (Table \ref{correlation_information}).
 The correlation, not so bad, is yet not perfect.
 Indeed, gene families have not a direct mapping to CDS (paralogs, duplications, ...) and rely on exhaustivity of the reference database (UniRef) used by HUMAnN2.
 So, it may be interesting to investigate the relation between gene families corresponding to found species in UniRef and gene families found using HUMAnN2.
-This information is not available, but having a significant correlation between gene family number and CDS number is already a great point.
+This information is not available, but having a significant correlation between gene family number and CDS number is already great.

 \begin{table}[h!]
 \centering